Capital gains tax in the United Kingdom: Reporting requirements

+If the capital gain is not from a residential property sold after 6 April 2020, the gain can be reported in a Self Assessment tax return, or using the 'real time' Capital Gains Tax Service.
+The deadline for reporting these gains is the usual Self Assessment filing deadline, being 31st January following the tax year of the disposal for online returns.

 Demographics

-Between 2011 and 2019, very large gains have become more prevalent and make up a larger proportion of total net gains, while smaller gains are also on the rise albeit at a slower rate.
+Between 2011 and 2019, very large gains have become more prevalent and make up a larger proportion of total net gains, while smaller gains also rose, albeit at a slower rate.
 A small proportion of taxpayers pay capital gains tax in consecutive years, and most gains are made on company shares.
 The majority of taxpayers are over the age of 55.

 Example computation

-This is an example computation involving an individual that pays tax at the higher rate and has made a sale on a non-residential asset.
+This is an example computation for an individual who pays tax at the higher rate and has made a sale on a non-residential asset, showing the effect of the change in annual exempt amount between the tax years 2022-23 and 2023-24:

 Suggested reforms

 2020 Government consultation

 Chancellor Rishi Sunak requested a review of CGT by the Office of Tax Simplification in July 2020.
 Their first report was published in November of that year, followed by a second – on potential practical and administrative improvements – in May 2021.

 Rates and income tax

 The report made the recommendation to consider aligning capital gains tax rates with income tax rates, or addressing boundary issues between the two taxes.

 Under the first option, there would need to be appropriate relief for indexation, adequate interaction with company tax positions and more flexibility for use of losses.

 If there remained a disparity between the capital gains and income tax rates, the number of CGT rates should be reduced and there should be further consideration of the impact of an individual's other income.
 It should also be considered whether capital rewards for personal labour should be taxed at income tax rates, even if capital tax rates were to remain distinct.